TRADEWINDS 24 co-leads conduct media engagements ahead of exercise

 |0

-This work, TRADEWINDS 24 co-leads conduct media engagements ahead of exercise [Image 3 of 3], by Army South Courtesy Asset, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, TRADEWINDS 24 co-leads conduct media engagements ahead of exercise, by SSG ShaTyra Reed-Cox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.